solislemuslab/snaq-tutorial/readme.md

 ## Citations

-If you use the TICR pipeline, PhyloNetworks and SNaQ for your work, please cite the references in [here](https://solislemuslab.github.io/snaq-tutorial//lecture-notes/citations.html)
+If you use the TICR pipeline, PhyloNetworks and/or SNaQ for your work, please cite the references in [here](https://solislemuslab.github.io/snaq-tutorial//lecture-notes/citations.html)

 ## Meet the instructor